HHS/samhsa-pattern-library/docs/pages/globalcomponents/footer.md

 - LinkedIn -  icon: linkedin - color: #0E76A8 - link [https://www.linkedin.com/company/substance-abuse-and-mental-health-services-administration/](https://www.linkedin.com/company/substance-abuse-and-mental-health-services-administration/)
 - RSS - icon: rss-square - color: #f89c40 - link [https://www.samhsa.gov/rss](https://www.samhsa.gov/rss)
 - Blog - icon: "custom created" - color: #1b7391 - link [https://blog.samhsa.gov/](https://blog.samhsa.gov/)
+**Visual Styling**
+- On default, footer links are body text color and underlined.
+  - color: $charcoal (#4A4A4A)
+  - text-decoration: underline;
+- On hover, links change to ruby with underline
+  - color: $ruby (#A82D2B)
+  - text-decoration: underline;

 <a name="newsletter"></a>
 ## Newsletter Sign up
 This module allows users to subscribe to the SAMHSA newsletter.
 The module is located on the footer, but may be used in other areas of the site.
-Please refer to the documentatation on the [Newsletter Module]({{ site.url }}samhsa-newsletter) page.
+Please refer to the documentatation on the [Newsletter Module]({{ site.url }}/samhsa-newsletter) page.

 <a name="language"></a>
 ## Language links
 All links are pointed to anchor tags on the [Language Services](https://www.samhsa.gov/language-assistance-services) page.
 **Specifications**
-Title text is in bold.
+- Title: text is in bold.
-For the links: On Hover – underline appears.
+- Links: On Hover – underline appears.
-For "|" – please use CSS rather than creating a physical pike, because of 508 concerns.
+- Pike sybol "|" : please use CSS rather than creating a physical pike, because of 508 concerns.
 **Functionality** OnClick/OnTap of icon, system displays the target in parent window.

 <a name="nav"></a>